adobe-rnd/franklin-site-status/README.md

 ## Workers

-There are two worker processes:
+There is one worker process:

-1. **Import Worker** (`import-worker`): This worker fetches a list of repositories from a Github organization, extracts the website URLs, and stores them in the database.
-The worker is scheduled to run daily.
-The import worker also purges audits older than the configured TTL.

-2. **Audit Worker** (`audit-worker`): This worker fetches one site at a time from the database, runs an audit using the PageSpeed Insights API, and stores the results in the database.
+1. **Audit Worker** (`audit-worker`): This worker fetches one site at a time from the database, runs an audit using the PageSpeed Insights API, and stores the results in the database.
 The worker runs continuously, auditing each site once per day.

 ## MongoDB Collections